Wivik/linux-explained/book/01-05-chapter-5.md

 - Limit the usage of this user, only when it's absolutely necessary for administrative tasks
 - Use `sudo` instead of switching to `root`.
 We described this command in the previous chapter, it can assign a specific list of tasks for a privileged user and trace these actions in the audit logs
 - Use strong passwords, often renewed.
-In enterprise context, the access to a Linux (and Windows too) server should be managed by [Identity Management](https://en.wikipedia.org/wiki/Identity_management).
+In enterprise context, the access to a Linux (and Windows too) server should be managed by Identity Management[^identitymanagement].
 - `root`'s activity should be audited and monitored to identify suspicious activity
 - Keep your system up to date because trying to break `root`'s access thanks to vulnerabilities is one of the attack pattern
 - `root` should not be able to open remote ssh sessions, that's usually a default setting in openSSH server to forbid it